Relactation is when you start breastfeeding again after stopping. This could be after a gap of weeks or months.

 Where to find support

 You can also find support by joining a breastfeeding support group.
-Talk to the people there about the reason you stopped or never started breastfeeding, to see if they can give advice.
+Talk to other mothers about why you stopped or never started breastfeeding.
+They may be able to give you advice.

-- your baby's age and willingness to breastfeed
+- your baby's age and readiness to breastfeed again

-- if you were pregnant and how long ago
+- if you were pregnant or breastfed before

-It also depends on health reasons, such as:
+It can also depend on health reasons, such as:

 - medical conditions - for example, thyroid problems or diabetes